 Introduction

 In distributed service-oriented systems different services are offered by service providers and used by service consumers.
 Service consumers use these services as they are or compose (mash) them in order to provide new services with added functionality.
 Since services are often acquired on demand, service consumers need to predict the behavior of these services before they actually acquire them.
-This problem leads to a situation in which service consumers do not only have functional requirements for a service, but also demands regarding to the non-functional service properties, such as the average response time of a service, the service availability, or the average recovery time in case of failure.
+This problem leads to a situation in which service consumers do not only have functional requirements for a service, but also demand regarding to the non-functional service properties, such as the average response time of a service, the service availability, or the average recovery time in case of failure.
 They need standardized ways of defining the required service properties, and guarantees of the service provider to deliver a service with the defined quality, capabilities to monitor the service properties at provisioning time, and enforcement mechanisms in case a service was not provided with the agreed service quality.
 Service level agreements are one approach to solve this problem.
 They are bilateral contracts between a service provider and a service consumer that describe the service to be provided and define guarantees regarding the quality this service is provided with.

 WS-Agreement is one approach for using service level agreements in distributed service-oriented environments.
 It allows service consumers to dynamically create service level agreements with service providers in order to acquire services with a well-defined quality of service.
 Moreover, it defines the basic mechanisms to monitor the state of an agreement and to evaluate the guarantees that are associated with an agreement.
 WS-Agreement supports the agreement creation over a template mechanism.
 Service providers can offer their services in the form of agreement templates.
 These templates guide service consumers in the process of creating valid agreement offers.
 An agreement template may, for example, contain a number of alternative service descriptions, where each service description offers the same service with a different service quality.
 In that way the same service may be offered with 99.9%, 99% and 98% availability for example.
 The service consumer can choose the service offering that fulfills its requirements best and create a new agreement with the service provider.
 This approach is comparable to a super-market, where consumers choose the desired product out of a set of available products.
 Even though the template approach is sufficient for a wide range of application scenarios, there are still a number of scenarios that require more flexible and dynamic negotiation capabilities, for instance multi-round negotiation capabilities.
 A typical example being the negotiation of a service provisioning time in co-allocation scenarios, the renegotiation of existing agreements in order to cope with peaks in a service usage, or the negotiation of related service parameters such as the number of resources that are provided by a service and the price of the service.
 WS-Agreement Negotiation adds the required functionality for agreement negotiation on top of the WS-Agreement specification.
 It can therefore be used in conjunction with WS-Agreement without breaking existing systems.